bcgov/moh-plr-fhir/input/pagecontent/specification.md

 A maintain Bundle SHALL only update or create a single Provider or Facility.
 Thus, if the message is requesting a relationship to a Provider be created, the target Provider SHALL already exist in PLR.

 #### Batch
 Batch allows for many independent transactions to be sent in a single operation.
-It also uses Bundles, but a batch Bundle (Bundle.type = 'batch'), that wraps a number of Bundles.
-The batch Bundle is not expected in the parameters but as a JSON file.
+It also uses Bundles, but a batch Bundle (Bundle.type = 'batch'), that wraps a number of other Bundles.
 It must contain at least one or more of:

 1.	a collection-Bundle (with PractitionerRole(s) and Practitioner) to add/update an Individual Provider
 2.	a collection-Bundle (with OrganizationAffiliation(s), PractitionerRole(s) and Organization) to add/update an Organizational Provider